eqlog/eqlog/README.md

 Axiom Le(z, x) & Le(z, y) & m = Meet(x, y) => Le(z, m);
 ```

-Eqlog translates this eqlog file to a rust module that allows computations on models of the semilattice theory.
+Eqlog translates this eqlog file to a rust module that allows computations on models of the semilattice theory, i.e. semilattices.
 For example, we can verify that the meet function in a semilattice is associative:
 ```rust
 // main.rs